VCityTeam/UD-SV/Doc/Process/TutorialOpenDataInItowns.md

 Now go [**Geoserver**](http://localhost:8080/geoserver).

+login : admin

-login : admin, mdp: geoserver
+mdp: geoserver

 Check the [documentation](http://docs.geoserver.org/) if you want to understand each menu.